thiagokokada/blog/2024-08-12/01-things-i-dont-like-in-my-chromebook-duet-3.md

 So this is kind of a continuation from my [previous post](/2024-08-05/01-my-favorite-device-is-a-chromebook.md) talking why my favorite device is a Chromebook.
-In this post I want to talk about what makes me this device unhappy, and what would be my dream Chromebook device.
+In this post I want to talk about what makes me this device unhappy, and comment about things that if changed would make it a much better device.

 But before talking about the negative aspects, let me talk about a positive aspect that I just briefly talked in the previous post: the screen.
 It is a